coderheck/Tria-OS-Docs/MapLib.md

 local map = maplib.map
 MapLib:Move(map.MovingPart, Vector3.new(12, 0, 0), 3)
 ```
-Used to move `PVInstances` locally.
+Used to move `PVInstances`, does not replicate to all clients (only visible to the player that the script is running for).

 -----------------------------------------------------